Fullius/Fullius/README.md

 - I’m interested in coding, games and having no social life
 - I’m currently learning C#
 - How to reach me - You can't.
 End of story.
 - I am bisexual and questioning non-binary.
-My pronouns are they/them for anyone wondering, but I am also fine with he/him.
+My pronouns are they/them for anyone wondering.